PA online casino games generated gross revenue of more than $57 million during September, the highest in a single month so far for Pennsylvania.

-September a year ago when the iGaming industry in PA was just getting off the ground, revenue was just $4.1 million.
-That revenue has increased nearly 12.8x to September 2020.
+In September a year ago, when the iGaming industry in PA was just getting off the ground, revenue was just $4.1 million.
+That revenue has increased nearly 12.8x in September 2020.

 Total September revenue up, retail down more than 16%

-By comparison, slot and table revenue in brick-and-mortar casinos were down 16 percent in September compared to a year ago.
+By comparison, slot and table revenue in brick-and-mortar casinos were down 16% in September compared to a year ago.